-Their work inspired me to take action against injustices in the world.
 My first step was to organize “Rock for Kiva!” as a member of the SUNY Plattsburgh Anthropology Club.

 We wanted to empower people in other countries.
 We were learning about how we could helping people start their businesses and take control of their life.
 Kiva’s microloan program seemed like an excellent way to take the things I was learning in my classes and make a real-world impact.